aitkenster/photo-mosaic/README.md

 Future Improvements

-Testing (this was an experimental app)
+- Testing (this was an experimental app)
-Styling on the front end of the app
+- Styling
-App to take an image URL as well as an uploaded image Filter on image types in Flickr
+- Take an image URL as well as an uploaded image
+- Filter on image types on Flickr feed